-V. CONCLUSION
+V. Conclusion

-This Economic Development Incentive Policy will take effect on January 1, 2023.
-Substantive updates to the policy require City Council approval and statutorily required public hearings.
+This Economic Development Incentive Policy will take effect on January 1, 2023 and will remain in effect for two years.
+Substantive updates to the policy, including extension of the effective date, require City Council approval and statutorily required public hearings.
 Staff may make minor edits to the policy, such as updating links or clarifying process or text, without City Council approval.
 The most current policy will always be posted and available on the Office of Economic Development website.